J A Baker Biography

 Stansted Close

 An official honour came from Chelmsford City Council in February 2020 with the placing of a Blue Plaque outside 44 Stansted Close where Baker lived while writing The Peregrine.
 He is described as being an Author, Poet and Conservationist.
 The Council’s biography and full citation is at Chelmsford City Council website.
 This address appears (at the bottom right) on a draft of The Peregrine that he sent to his publisher Collins.
-It is interesting to see that Baker like many other authors (eg J R R Tolkien and today’s J K Rowley) wanted to be known by his initials rather than full name.
+It is interesting to see that Baker like many other authors (eg J R R Tolkien and today’s J K Rowling) wanted to be known by his initials rather than full name.

 Chelmsford Museum